 - The Arctic is north of latitude 60°

-How to define the Arctic
+Defining the Arctic

-- Which of the above definitions do you think is the right one?
+- Which of the above definitions do you think is the right one? explain your thoughts.

 - How might the effects of climate change alter these definitions?